France cruises past Ireland

 Giroud's 40th-minute opener came after France had completely controlled the early stages, before a mistake by goalkeeper Colin Doyle played a part in Nabil Fekir's second.

-Ireland, meanwhile, never came close to threatening to make a game of it on its first visit to the Stade de France since Thierry Henry's infamous handball memorably led to its defeat in a qualifying play-off for the 2010 World Cup.
+Ireland, meanwhile, never came close to threatening to make a game of it on their first visit to the Stade de France since Thierry Henry's infamous handball memorably led to their defeat in a qualifying play-off for the 2010 FIFA World Cup.

 James McClean will have made Deschamps wince with a heavy challenge on Blaise Matuidi on the edge of the box in the 21st minute, but France's captain for the night escaped unharmed.